Did you know that dry drowning can kill hours after someone has been submerged in water?

 Symptoms are sometimes exacerbated when lying flat.

-If you or your child has an incident in the water get yourself or the child checked out immediately by accident and emergency.
+If you or your child has an incident in the water get yourself or the child checked out immediately at an A&E or Urgent care centre.
 However mild it is – better always to be safe.

-And most important get yourself booked into a first aid a course and learn how to perform CPR it could really make the difference between life and death.
+And most important get yourself booked onto a First Aid course and learn how to perform CPR – it really could make the difference between life and death.